Jake has logged 25,000 road miles and has relieved himself in over 17 states. Charlie, half as much.

 - Extra Batteries for Flashlight

-Trust me, it’s not easy being stuffed in a truck for thousands of miles but Charlie and I have discussed it and the alternative is no longer an option.
-Suck it up, Chaz.
+Trust me, it’s not easy being stuffed in a truck for thousands of miles but Charlie and Jake have decided that the alternative of staying in a doggie daycare is no longer an option.